anitab15/AICTSL-Services-Integration/README.md

 The project aims at providing an Integrated Transport System, where people can avail different public transport services in the city, using a single hybrid (cash as well as cashless) card and also the entire fare collection and deduction process is automated.

-For clarification about the technology used and code structure go through the "Project Report" available in project directory
+For clarification about the technology used and code structure go through the "Project Report"